kandersolar/pvatlas/website/source/chapter/climatic-influence-plr.rst

 This map shows that fewer years of data are needed in the desert southwest than elsewhere in the country to achieve a given uncertainty level.
-However, relaxing the required certainty level reduces the required dataset length, with almost everywhere in the U.S. requiring only two years of data to achieve PLR estimates of ±0.1 %/year (under idealized conditions).
+However, relaxing the required certainty level reduces the required dataset length, with almost everywhere in the U.S. requiring only 2-3 years of data to achieve PLR estimates of ±0.1 %/year (under the idealized conditions described above).

 Scenario 2: CdTe